-Components of DBMS
+Components of DBMS Explained | Key Parts to Know

-Components of Database Management System
+What are the Main Components of a Database Management System

 Software called a Database Management System (DBMS) effectively stores vast amounts of data.
 It facilitates adding, updating, retrieving, and deleting data by linking users and the database.
 The key components of a DBMS include data itself, the software that controls it, the hardware it runs on, and various tools like query processors and data dictionaries.
 These components work together to ensure that data is stored securely, accessed quickly, and remains organized, making it easier for businesses and individuals to manage information.

-Components of Database System
+Difference Between Components of Database and Database Management System

 The component of a database management system that helps store, manage, and retrieve data efficiently.

-Hardware
+• Hardware

 Hardware in a DBMS refers to the physical devices like computers, servers, and storage systems where the data is stored and processed.
 It provides the foundation for the DBMS to run and store large amounts of information.
 Without hardware, the database wouldn’t have a place to keep or manage the data effectively.